Ben Wells (gridiron football): Professional career

-Washington Redskins

-Wells signed with the Washington Redskins of the National Football League (NFL) on April 29, 2012 after going undrafted in the 2012 NFL Draft.
+Wells signed with the Washington Redskins of the National Football League (NFL) on April 29, 2012, after going undrafted in the 2012 NFL draft.

-Montreal Alouettes

 Wells signed a two-year contract with the Montreal Alouettes of the Canadian Football League on May 13, 2013.
 He was released by the Alouettes on June 11, 2014.

-Arizona Rattlers

 Wells was signed by the Arizona Rattlers of the Arena Football League on September 25, 2014.
 On March 22, 2016, Wells was placed on reassignment.

+Later life

+Wells went into coaching after his playing career ended.
+In 2022 he was hired as the defensive coordinator at Aldine Nimitz High School.
+In 2024 he was hired as the defensive coordinator at Conroe High School.

+In 2025 he was hired as the Director of Player Personnel for Texas State Football.